-The inflation system of LMA® UniqueTM (Silicone Cuff) consists of an Inflation Line with Pilot Balloon and Check Valve for cuff inflation and deflation.
-The Pilot Balloon provides an indication of the pressure within the cuff and the Check Valve prevents leakage of air and maintains the pressure in cuff.
+The inflation system of LMA® Flexible PreCurvedTM consists of an Inflation Line with Pilot Balloon and Check Valve for cuff inflation and deflation.
+The Pilot Balloon provides a rough indication of the pressure within the cuff and the Check Valve prevents leakage of air and maintains the pressure in cuff.

-The inflation system of LMA® UniqueTM (Silicone Cuff) Cuff PilotTM consists of an Inflation Line with a Cuff PilotTM.
-The Cuff PilotTM enables constant visualisation of inside mask cuff pressure.
-It replaces the standard pilot balloon and to be used in the same way for cuff inflation and deflation.
+The inflation system of LMA® Flexible PreCurvedTM Cuff PilotTM consists of an Inflation Line with a Cuff PilotTM.
+The Cuff PilotTM enables constant visualisation of pressure inside the mask cuff.
+It replaces the standard pilot balloon and is to be used in the same way for cuff inflation and deflation.